 a resolution for the re-election of that charity trustee was put to the AGM and was not carried.

 Termination of office

+64 In exceptional circumstances, and only if it is deemed necessary and in the best interests of SOoSCC, the period for which any Trustee can be re-elected under Clause 62 may be extended by a maximum period of one year.

 A charity trustee will automatically cease to hold office if: -